 I have mentioned that foxes often appear to pair for life, but this doesn’t assume monogamy.
 Indeed, once the female is no longer in estrus, the dog fox no longer needs to guard her and may leave, usually only temporarily, to seek out additional mating opportunities.
 Tracking studies in Bristol, for example, have revealed that, after the dominant vixen has ended her estrus, the male often rapidly expands his range—in many instances more than doubling the distance over which he travels—to increase the likelihood of encountering other receptive vixens.
 During these reproductive movements it seems that the foxes actively intrude into the core areas of neighbouring territory (quite the opposite pattern to that seen when foxes disperse).

 Dog foxes in Bristol were found to have sired cubs some considerable distance from their territory and, in one case, a male crossed through the territories of 18 neighbouring groups in search of new mates, although the “average” dog crossed 2.7 territory diameters.
 Presumably, the observation in Bristol that when females disperse they often move into neighbouring groups, which creates high levels of inter-group relatedness across adjacent territories, explains why dominant males move several territories away looking for mating opportunities.
-These “mate searches” occur mainly during January and February, with the bulk (just over 70% in Bristol) happening in the second half of January.
+These “mate searches” occur mainly during January and February (June and July in Australia), with the bulk (just over 70% in Bristol) happening in the second half of January.
 Similarly, the Bristol mammologists have found that, as vixens approach estrus they will often spend more time at the periphery of their range; this presumably puts them in contact with more males than if they remained in their core area.
 Foxes are very vocal during this time (see Communication) and these calls seem to be employed to help them find each other, reducing the time spent searching.